 Due to their inherent safety, most nootropics are low-risk, and therefore, legal.

 “If something is important enough, even if the odds are stacked against you, you should still do it.”

 – Elon Musk

-There is no one-size-fits-all legal definition of nootropics because there is no one-size-fits-all nootropic.
+When it comes to legal and illegal smart drugs, there is no one-size-fits-all legal definition of nootropics because there is no one-size-fits-all nootropic.
 Here’s even another turn of the screw: the particular legal status of a specific nootropic may not uniformly apply to other nation’s regulatory frameworks.